douche-v/douche-v/README.md

-- Hi, I’m @douche-v
+- Hi, I’m Vedit
-- I’m interested in Graphic designing, UI Design and sometimes in Web Development.
+- I’m interested in Graphic designing, UI Design and sometimes in Web Development and Machine Learning.
 - I’m currently just struggling with completeing my graduation and also something something.
 - Ping me on my mail - vedit@iitk.ac.in